 Injured at Work While Under the Influence of Drugs

 Say an employee is intoxicated.
 Can they be compensated for an injury that was not their fault, where their intoxication is not a substantial factor in causing the injury?
 Let’s say, for example, an employee is indeed intoxicated on marijuana and is nevertheless carrying out their assigned duties without incident when a hammer falls from above striking them on the head.
 In this case, the employee would have likely sustained the injury regardless, so intoxication is not a substantial factor in the injury and workers’ comp would likely be payable.
 Contrast this against an intoxicated employee falling or getting into a car accident during the workday and benefits could be denied.

 Contact Our Davenport Workers’ Compensation Benefits Denial Attorneys for Help

 Typically, the onus is on the employee to provide evidence that they were not intoxicated at the time of the injury despite a positive drug test or that his or her intoxication was not a substantial factor in causing the injury in order to be eligible for workers’ compensation benefits.
 Employees who are concerned about how drug testing will impact their workers’ compensation claim are well advised to contact an experienced workers’ comp attorney as soon as possible.
-Call the Davenport workers’ compensation benefits lawyers of McDonald, Woodward & Carlson PC for immediate assistance at 563-355-6478 for a free consultation to discuss your case.
+Call the Davenport workers’ compensation benefits lawyers of McDonald, Woodward & Carlson PC for immediate assistance at 563-355-6478 to discuss your case.